csi-greifflab/developability_profiling/README.md

 ## Availability

 Code and datasets are currently being uploaded and will be available soon.
-For reference, please cite our paper titled "Cartography of the Developability Landscapes of Native and Human-Engineered Antibodies" which is currently available as a preprint: https://www.biorxiv.org/content/10.1101/2023.10.26.563958v1.
+For reference, please cite our paper titled "Biophysical cartography of the native and human-engineered antibody landscapes quantifies the plasticity of antibody developability: [https://www.biorxiv.org/content/10.1101/2023.10.26.563958v1](https://www.biorxiv.org/content/10.1101/2023.10.26.563958v2).
 The material included in this study is made avalialable under a CC-BY-NC-ND 4.0 International license.

 ## Python environment setup